-Some two out of three refugees under the UNHCR mandate (13.4 million) are in protracted situations, defined by UNHCR as when 25,000 or more refugees from the same nationality have been in exile for five or more years in a given asylum country.
-The Office of the United Nations High Commissioner for Refugees (UNHCR) describes protracted refugee situations as those in which refugees find themselves in a long-lasting and intractable state of limbo.
-Their lives may not be at risk, but their basic rights and essential economic, social and psychological needs remain unfulfilled after years in exile.
+Approximately three out of four refugees (15.7 million persons) under the mandate of the Office of the United Nations High Commissioner for Refugees (UNHCR) are in protracted situations, defined by UNHCR as when 25,000 or more refugees from the same nationality have been in exile for five or more years in a given asylum country.
+UNHCR describes protracted refugee situations as those “in which refugees find themselves in a long-lasting and intractable state of limbo.
+Their lives may not be at risk, but their basic rights and essential economic, social and psychological needs remain unfulfilled after years in exile.”
 People in protracted refugee situations are often deprived of freedom of movement, access to land, and legal employment.
-Only 667,400 refugees returned to their home countries in 2017.
+Only 317,200 refugees returned to their home countries in 2019.

 U.S. Government Strategy